 Eighth Grade: Comprehensive Examination in Modern Greek Preparation

-Each grade will learn two dances during the course of the school year.
-They will also be taught the cultural aspects of the dance including its geographic origins.
-Children will perform various dances at the GLI PTA sponsored Glendi as well as the End of Year/Graduation Programs.
+Children will perform various songs and dances at the assemblies, GLI PTA sponsored Glendi as well as the End of Year/Graduation Programs.

 Meet Our Teachers